 \begin{definition} The (binary reflected) \textbf{Gray curve} $G$ is the curve on $\Z^{\N}$, which has the Gray sequence as description and the Gray code (with subsequent vertices connected) as a graph; $G(d)$, the $d^{\text{th}}$ approximant, lives on $\Z^d$. \end{definition}

-Notice that $G(d)$ is a Hamiltonian path on the unit cube $C_d$, with the origin as entry and the last vertex of the Gray code, $(0,0,\ldots,0,1)$, as the exit.
-Therefore, adding orientation to $G(d)$ transforms the Hamiltonian path to a Hamiltonian cycle.

-\Cref{fig:graycrv123} shows the first few approximants, where the association with ``paper folding'' is evident.
-The $3$-curve resembles a paperclip.
+Notice that $G(d)$ is a Hamiltonian path on the unit cube $C_d$, with the origin as the entry and the last vertex of the Gray code, $(0,0,\ldots,0,1)$, as the exit.
+Therefore, adding orientation to $G(d)$ transforms the Hamiltonian path into a Hamiltonian cycle. \Cref{fig:graycrv123} shows the first few approximants, where the association with ``paper folding'' is evident.

 \begin{observation} For $k=1,2,\ldots$, any set of $2^k$ subsequent edges in a Gray curve spans a $(k+1)$-dimensional unit cube $C_{k+1}$. \end{observation} \begin{proof} For no dimension $d$, there is a vertex in the Gray code outside the unit cube $C_d$ because all the vertices are in $L_\infty$-distance $1$ from the origin and have non-negative coordinates.
 The number of vertices in the unit cube $C_d$ is $2^d$, all traced by the Gray curve $G(d)$.
 Hence, the number of edges in that path that trace each of these vertices only once is $2^d-1$.
-As we observe from \Cref{fig:graysqblck}, there are different sub-curves $H(j)\subset G(d)$ for $0\le j<d$ that are isometric with $G(j)$ because each gray block is a $G(j)$, and a black block is a $-\Rev\big(G(j)\big)$.
+As we observe from \cref{fig:graysqblck}, there are different sub-curves $H(j)\subset G(d)$ for $0\le j<d$ that are isometric with $G(j)$ because each gray block is a $G(j)$, and a black block is a $-\Rev\big(G(j)\big)$.

 Let $A=\lr{a_1,a_2,\ldots,a_{2^k}}$, of length $||A||=2^k$, be a (consecutive) sub-sequence $A\subseteq G(d)$, with $a\in A$ such that $|a|=\max\{|a_i|;1=1,2,\ldots,2^k\}$.
 Because $||A||=2^k>2^k-1$, it follows that $A\not\subseteq H(k)$, where $H(k)\cong G(k)$ (isometric); thus,$|a|>k$.